From wine tasting to watching surfing legends shred some waves, to seeing lots of natural beauty, here are the best things to do in Margaret River!

-Here you’ll see what it was like to live in during settlement times in Western Australia with full displays of living conditions together with old artefacts and machinery.
+Here you’ll see what it was like to live in the state during settlement times, with full displays of living conditions together with old artifacts and machinery.
 The settlement is an interesting site for visitors of all ages!

 - Cost: FREE

 - Opening hours: Tue 10 am – 12:30 pm; Thurs 1:30 pm – 4:00 pm and Sat – Sun 10 am – 3 pm